-Internationally acclaimed pianist YUNDI was propelled onto the international stage when he won first prize at the XIV Chopin International Piano Competition at the age of 18, becoming the youngest and first Chinese winner in the history of the prestigious competition.
-Since then, he has been regarded as a leading exponent of Chopin’s music.
+Internationally acclaimed pianist YUNDI was propelled onto the international stage when he won first prize at the XIV Chopin International Piano Competition at the age of 18, becoming the youngest and first Chinese winner in the history of the renowned competition.
+Since then, he has been regarded as a international piano star, also a leading exponent of Chopin’s music.
+On autumn 2014, the Fryderyk Chopin Institute, as the organiser of The International Fryderyk Chopin Piano Competition has invited Yundi to be one of the jury of The 17th International Fryderyk Chopin Piano Competition in 2015, who is also the youngest juror of the competition.
 In recognition of his contribution to Polish culture, the Government of Poland presented a Gold Medal for Merit to Culture ‘Gloria Artis’ to YUNDI in 2010.

 In addition to his activities on the concert platform, YUNDI is also passionate about humanitarian work, which includes acting as an ambassador of the Red Cross Society of China and for his hometown of Chongqing.
 Equally committed to promoting classical music in an educational context, YUNDI is one of the pioneers of musical education in China, where his success story has played a crucial role in millions of children learning the piano.
 He has also given masterclasses at the Royal College of Music, University of Cambridge and Qinghua University in Beijing.
 In Autumn 2012, he was appointed Associate Dean and Professor of the Piano Faculty at the Sichuan Conservatory of Music.

-YUNDI has released nine CDs worldwide on Deutsche Grammophon and EMI Classics.
+YUNDI has released fifteen CDs worldwide on Deutsche Grammophon and EMI Classics.
+In 2003 the album Liszt won the German Echo Album solo award, the Netherlands Edison Award, the Chinese Gold Record Award and the New York Times ‘Annual Recommendation’.
 In 2007, he became the first Chinese pianist to record live with the Berliner Philharmoniker and Seiji Ozawa.
-This Deutsche Grammophon disc met with rave reviews and was named ‘Editor’s Choice’ by Gramophone magazine.
-On EMI Classics, he has released the complete Chopin Nocturnes, Live in Beijing (the first live recording to emerge from the National Centre for Performing Arts in Beijing since its inception in 2007) and Red Piano, an album celebrating piano music written by Chinese composers.
-YUNDI’s next CD, a recording of three of Beethoven’s piano sonatas, will be released on Deutsche Grammophon in Spring 2013.
+This Deutsche Grammophon disc met with rave reviews and was named ‘Editor’s Choice’ by Gramophonemagazine.
+On EMI Classics, he has released the complete Chopin Nocturnes, Live in Beijing (the first live recording to emerge from the National Centre for Performing Arts in Beijing since its inception in 2007) and Red Piano.
+(An album celebrating piano music written by Chinese composers)

 Born in Chongqing, YUNDI began piano studies at age seven.
 He subsequently trained at the Shenzhen Arts School and Hochschule für Musik und Theater Hannover.

 This biography is for information only and should not be reproduced.
-For a full biography, please contact Askonas Holt.
+For a full biography, please contact email@example.com.